Ladvien/tech_up/week_2.md

 The interesting thing to note is the user status endpoint in Lichess takes a list of player ids, such as `cross_online,bombegranate`.

 > Challenge #1: Rewrite the code above so the `get_user` function takes a list of user ids.
 E.g., `["cross_online", "bombegranate"]` and returns the data retrieved from Lichess.

+> Note, the data set back is stored in an `object`, more on those later, but know you will need to convert this to a list like so, `list(data)`.